Jersey Act: Background

 The American Stud Book, the registration book for American Thoroughbreds, was not founded until 1873, much later than the General Stud Book, and the rules for registration required only that a horse have five generations of ancestors in the American Stud Book or other national stud books, unlike the General Stud Book rules.
 In addition, many breeding records were destroyed during the American Civil War, as fighting during that conflict took place in noted American Thoroughbred breeding centers.
 The result was that most American Thoroughbreds in 1913 were unable to show an unblemished pedigree according to the General Stud Book rules.
-Adding to the problem was the fact that American horses were beginning to win the big horse races in England, starting with Iroquois, who won the 1881 Epsom Derby.
+Adding to the problem was that American horses were beginning to win the big horse races in England, starting with Iroquois, who won the 1881 Epsom Derby.

 J. B. Haggin, an American breeder and owner of Elmendorf Farm, had begun to ship large contingents of horses to England for sale, including the 1908 Grand National steeplechase winner Rubio, and the fear was that if other American breeders followed his lead, the English racing market would be overwhelmed.
 As a first step, the English racing authorities began to limit the number of training licences at Newmarket Racecourse, turning away a number of American breeders.
 The General Stud Book rules for registration were also amended in 1909 to restrict registration to horses whose ancestry could be traced entirely to horses already registered in the General Stud Book, but horses registered in other national stud books were still allowed to be imported and registered.